nyasu3w/mrubyc-m5/README.md

        +- projects/     : each projects of mruby/c-m5
        |   + total_demo
        |   :
-       +- src : almost same as original mruby/c. hal.c and hal.h is added
+       +- src : almost same as original mruby/c. hal.c and hal.h are added
        |
        the other directories are the same as original mruby/c